 Nitrous oxide is breathed through a mask placed over your nose.
 The dentist usually starts out with a low concentration and then gradually increases it until you feel the desired effect.
-While you're receiving the gas, it's good to give the dentist feedback on its effects.
-You can strengthen its effect by breathing more deeply.
-You can also lessen the effect by breathing more through your mouth.
-But it's best to let the dentist adjust the amounts, because he or she will take note of the concentration that works best for you and will then be better able to treat you.
+You also have some control–you can strengthen its effect by breathing more deeply or lessen the effect by breathing more through your mouth.
+However, if you feel the amount needs to be adjusted, it’s best to let the dentist do that, because he or she will take note of the concentration that works best for you and will then be better able to treat you.

-This works well for people who have trouble getting numb.
-If you've had the experience where you've required multiple injections of novocain and still felt the drilling in your teeth or the tooth extractions, nitrous oxide will strengthen the anesthetic somewhat and you probably won't feel any pain during your dental appointment.
+Nitrous oxide works well for people who have trouble getting numb.
+If you’ve had the experience where you’ve required multiple injections of novocain and still felt the drilling in your teeth or the tooth extractions, nitrous oxide will strengthen the anesthetic, take away the anxiety, and you probably won’t feel any pain during your dental appointment.

-One of the chief advantages of nitrous oxide gas over pills taken for conscious sedation dentistry is that there is no lingering effect.
+One of the chief advantages of nitrous oxide gas over pills taken is that there is no lingering effect.
 Within two minutes after the gas is turned off, you can get up and go about your normal activities.
 You can drive home, go back to work, or whatever you need to do.